 Due to the coronavirus outbreak, how you contact us will be different at the moment.
 This is to limit face-to-face contact whenever possible and help stop the spread of coronavirus.

-Your GP practice is open and if you need to see your GP, please ring us on 0161 983 5400 or visit our website – our telephone opening hours on reception are 8am -6pm mon-friday.
+Your GP practice is open and if you need to see your GP, please ring us on 0161 983 5400 – our telephone opening hours on reception are 8am -6pm mon-friday.
 You can also call NHS 111.
 Please do not come to the surgery unless you have an appointment.

 If you are waiting for a check-up, please be assured we will be in touch